Josh Allen: Player profile

-Allen has received praise for his unique combination of size, arm strength, speed, running ability, and overall athleticism, drawing comparisons to Ben Roethlisberger John Elway, Randall Cunningham, Brett Favre, and Cam Newton.
-He was highly sought after in the NFL draft for his "raw potential" despite criticism of his consistency and accuracy coming out of college.
+Allen has received praise for his unique combination of size, arm strength, speed, running ability, and overall athleticism, drawing comparisons to John Elway, Randall Cunningham, Brett Favre, and Cam Newton.
+Despite modest college production at a non-Power Five Conference FBS school and questions about his consistency and accuracy, Allen was considered a high-upside prospect due to his physical talents and was widely regarded as one of the top quarterbacks in the 2018 NFL draft.

 "When you look at the metrics for Josh Allen...he has arguably the strongest arm ever in the history of the NFL...He is a physical specimen unlike anything the NFL has ever seen."